RajeswarSharma/comment-sentiment-analyzer/README.md

 Sentiment analyzer is being trained using 1000 positive-labeled and another 1000 negative-labeled tweets with accuracy of ~88% based on 80% training and 20% test sets.
 Accuracy may found lower with text and comments analysis as a result of dialect phrases.

+The technology of sentiment analysis is a part of artificial intelligence, and its research is very meaningful for obtaining the sentiment trend of the comments.
 ## Table of contents

 - [Installation](#installation)